marios-code-path/reactive-authentication/form-login/README.md

 The website uses just 3 pages to describe a game.
 The game text is tanken from Infocom's Zork text-based adventure.
 In this demo we will have a user login, and finally do something to escalate permission.
 We will walk throuigh componentry needed to accomplish this task.
 Spring Security provides a reactive way for describing security constraints within your web app.

 Lets take a look at how we want thise site to get rendered.
-First lets take a look at WebFlux MVC which lets us expose mustache views.
+First lets take a look at WebFlux MVC which lets us expose [Mustache](https://mustache.github.io/) views.
 We have a entry view we want to surface, so by creating these templates, we have a full view complement.

 Mustache lets us use includes for re-usable content.
 We will create 3 common fragements for our views.